perfsonar/docs/release_candidates/4.0rc3/_sources/install_low_cost_nodes.txt

 System Requirements
 ===================

 Most of these low cost devices seem to work best running Ubuntu.
-The perfsonar-testpoint bundle works on Ubuntu 12 and 14.
+The perfsonar-testpoint bundle works on Ubuntu 14.
 We provide compatible Debian packages for 4 different hardware architectures:

   * 32-bit (i386)
   * 64-bit (amd64)